communityinclusion/communityinclusion.org/src/pages/jobs/training-associate-ii.md

 ---
-posttype: jobs
+posttype: "jobs"
+path: "/training-associate-ii"
-title: Training Associate II
+title: "Training Associate II"
-description: 'The Training Associate II will provide field based and administrative support on a project and initiative focused on building the capacity of organizations providing integrated employment and community supports for individuals with disabilities in Missouri.  '
+description: "The Training Associate II will provide field based and administrative support on a project and initiative focused on building the capacity of organizations providing integrated employment and community supports for individuals with disabilities in Missouri."
 umb_post_url: https://employmentopportunities.umb.edu/boston/en-us/job/513381/training-associate-ii
 close_date: 2022-04-15T17:34:00Z